-LLM definition: Master of Laws degree
+LLM Overview: Studying a Master of Laws degree

 The articles on this site discuss the many compelling reasons for doing an LLM.
 Before rushing into one, though, consider carefully whether the expenditure of time and money will pay off for you.
 After all, a year of full-time study will take you away from your current (or prospective) employer, when you could be earning money and, at least potentially, learning by doing.
 Part-time study offers the chance to earn and learn simultaneously, of course, but it too involves trade-offs (discussed in more detail in the following article).